Alexis Roland

 Alexis Roland (born June 13, 1999) is a professional snowboarder from Minnesota, United States.
 She began snowboarding when she was 5 years old.

 Career

-Alexis Roland is a snowboarder from Bloomington, Minnesota.
-Even at this early age, Alexis is already well known in and outside of the snowboarding world having been featured on The Today Show, in The New York Times, in ESPN Magazine and starring in several winter-sports movies.
+Alexis "Lexi" Roland is a snowboarder from Bloomington, Minnesota.
+Alexis is well known in and outside of the snowboarding world, having been featured on The Today Show, in The New York Times, in ESPN Magazine and starring in several winter-sports movies.

-Alexis "Lexi" Roland first gained media attention when a video was posted of her riding on the internet and YouTube.
+Alexis first gained media attention when a video was posted of her riding on the internet and YouTube.
 The press dubbed her a "snowboarding phenom," for her high level of skill as a six-year-old in the video.

 Alexis is now a professional snowboarder and rides for Nitro Snowboards.

 Alexis had small parts in two snowboard videos in 2006, including the bonus section of "Ro Sham Bo" by Misschief Films, and "Frozen Assets," by First Tracks Productions.